Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 31 Your message to distributors and prospects not only needs to be clearly presented at your meetings, the basic setup and content of the meetings must also be consistent.

 Keep things consistent and predictable.
+Keep the same message every meeting.

 # 32 Your appearance is important when it comes to meeting new prospects.

 Dress to impress.
 You never get a second chance to make a first impression.
+Be the best you possible.

 # 33 Make it a standard policy that it isn’t your responsibility to solve your downline’s problems.